Gilead-BioStats/graphicalMCP/README.md

 A graph can also be tested using Simes- or parametric-based testing using the closure test.
 Other types of tests will be added over time, and a combination of tests can be used for groups of hypotheses.
-Additional details about closure testing can be found in \[link to closed test vignette\].
+Additional details about closure testing can be found in `vignette("closed-testing")`.

 ``` r
 graph_test_closure(